 Bavaria, Germany, A Winter Wonderland

-Nothing could be more appropriate for what is often called the country's Secret Capital, but is the capital of one of the oldest states in Europe.
-History and historic buildings surrounded by Germany's magnificent alpine scenery, fairytale castles, ancient monasteries, and a natural paradise of unspoilt forests, rivers and 1,600 lakes.
+Bavaria.
+History and historic buildings, surrounded by Germany's magnificent alpine scenery, fairytale castles, ancient monasteries, and a natural paradise of unspoiled forests, rivers and 1,600 lakes.

-While for anyone wanting to stay somewhere a bit different from a conventional hotel there are popular, and genuine, hay lofts and igloos.
+For anyone wanting to stay somewhere a bit different from a conventional hotel there are popular, and genuine, hay lofts and igloos.

-Nevertheless winter in Bavaria it is not all about winter sports, because the snow also highlights and makes a stunning backdrop to attractions such as the Bavarian Forest National Park with its wildlife, marked winter walking paths, and cross country ski trails, and the dream castle of King Ludwig II.
+Nevertheless winter in Bavaria is not all about winter sports, as snow highlights, and makes a stunning backdrop to, attractions such as the "Bavarian Forest National Park" with its wildlife; marked winter walking paths; cross country ski trails and the fairy tale castle of Bavaria's King Ludwig II.

-A blanket of white adds an extra dimension to the tourist routes, such as the Alpine Route from Lindau on Lake Constance to Berchtesgaden on Koenigsee which takes in 25 castles, abbeys and palaces as well as mountains and ski resorts.
+A blanket of white adds an extra dimension to the tourist routes, such as the "Alpine Route" from Lindau on Lake Constance to Berchtesgaden on Koenigsee, which takes in 25 Castles, Abbeys and Palaces as well as Mountains and Ski Resorts.
 Although heavy falls do occasionally close some of the roads.

-Winter or summer Bavaria is famous for its beer, and the ever popular Beer Route visits some of the 650 breweries in Bavaria's most picturesque villages and towns one of which is Bamberg.
+Winter or summer Bavaria is famous for its beer, and the ever popular "Beer Route" visits some of the 650 breweries in Bavaria's most picturesque villages and towns; one of which is BAMBERG.

-Like Rome it was built on seven hills and with its 1000 year history, an area of canals that lives up to its description of Little Venice and one of Europe's largest intact old town centers, even without snow Bamberg is a gem amongst German towns.
+Like Rome Bamberg was built on seven hills, and with its 1000 year history, area of canals that lives up to its description of "Little Venice" and one of Europe's largest intact old town centers, even without a layer of snow Bamberg is a gem among German towns.

-Wieskirche on the Romantic Road, with its Rococo style church, Pilgrimage Church of the Scourged Saviour is one favorite, as is Altoetting, between Munich, Passau and Lake Chiemsee.
-For over 1,250 years it has been Bavaria's spiritual center, where every year the Black Madonna, a statue of the Virgin Mary from 1330, receives over a million visitors.
+WIESKIRCHE on the Romantic Road, with its Rococo style church, "Pilgrimage Church of the Scourged Saviour" is one favorite, as is ALTOETTING, between Munich, Passau and Lake Chiemsee.
+For over 1,250 years it has been Bavaria's spiritual center, and every year the "Black Madonna", a statue of the Virgin Mary from 1330 receives over a million visitors.

-There is the perfectly preserved medieval city of Regensburg, with its Rococo Church of our Dear Lady, 'Zu unserer lieben Frau', and medieval St. Peter's Cathedral, while of course Oberammergau is one of Germany's best known places of pilgrimage.
+There is the perfectly preserved medieval city of REGENSBURG, with its Rococo "Church of our Dear Lady", Zu unserer lieben Frau, and medieval St. Peter's Cathedral; while of course "Oberammergau" is one of Germany's best known places of pilgrimage.

 Bavaria's many cities, large or small, each have their own individual charm, traditions and history, in addition to varied shopping districts and tastes in nightlife.

-Nuremberg has a medieval center, castle, and 30 different museums, Coburg, stunning architecture, a wealth of art, culture and links which range from Queen Victoria to Martin Luther, while Augsburg has a 2,000 year history but is modern and dynamic.
-Its "old town" is criss-crossed by canals and the world's oldest existing social housing complex, The Fuggerei a historic walled commune, has been part of the city since 1516 and is still in use.
+"NUREMBERG" has a medieval center, castle, and 30 different museums, "COBURG", stunning architecture, a wealth of art, culture and links which range from Queen Victoria to Martin Luther, while "AUGSBURG" has a 2,000 year history but is modern and dynamic.
+Its "old town" criss-crossed by canals and with the world's oldest existing social housing complex, "The Fuggerei".
+A historic walled commune that has been part of the city since 1516, and is still in use.

 In the winter as in all the seasons Bavaria is a wonderful mixture of the traditional and high tech, breathtaking landscapes and up-to-the-minute cities, health resorts and sport.
-Together with the hard to resist temptations of traditional German food and regional specialties, from local fish, game, vegetables and cheeses to Schmarrn mit karmellisierten Aepfeln, Bavaria's "I just don't want to think how many calories it has" dessert or anytime snack, and all combined with the typical Bavarian joie de vivre, "A Love of Life".
+Together with the hard to resist temptations of traditional German food and regional specialties, from local fish, game, vegetables and cheeses to Schmarrn mit karmellisierten Aepfeln, Bavaria's "I just don't want to think how many calories it has" dessert or anytime snack, and all combined with the typical Bavarian "joie de vivre, "A Love of Life".

 Munich and the Bavarian Alps courtesy TZ - A Lynx in the Bavarian Forest National Park, photographer Aconcagua - Nuremberg Old Town with the Castle, St. Sebald and City Hall, photographer Johannes Kerstiens - both courtesy de.Wikipedia

-Content copyright © 2021 by Francine McKenna.
+Content copyright © 2021 by Francine McKenna-Klein.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine McKenna-Klein.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.